IMF forecast: Russia’s economy is growing faster than Germany-breakinglatest.news-Breaking Latest News

-The International Monetary Fund (IMF) has again raised its forecast for Russia’s economy.
+The International Monetary Fund (IMF) has once again raised its forecast for Russia’s economy.

 The IMF believes Russia is capable of growth of 0.7 percent this year.
 That is the same as in the euro zone.
 For Germany, on the other hand, the IMF lowered its forecast to minus 0.1 percent.

-For the global economy as a whole, the economists have also reduced their forecast slightly to global growth of 2.8 percent.
+The economists also reduced their forecast slightly for the entire global economy to global growth of 2.8 percent.
 However, there are many risks.

 The International Monetary Fund (IMF) revised its forecast for Russia’s economy upwards again.
 According to the IMF, Russia’s gross domestic product (GDP) will grow by 0.7 percent this year.
 Russia’s growth would thus be as high as in the entire euro zone and far stronger than in Germany, which the IMF sees at minus 0.1 percent at the bottom of the euro zone.